Victor-Reginato/tt10-verilog-template/docs/info.md

 ## How it works

-is something
+SPI controller from NANDLAND channel

 ## How to test

 Write a table of expected answers
 ## External hardware

-Led,buttom, 7seg display..
+osciloscope